We1337-alpha/The-Ultimate-Hacker-Roadmap/Clueless/Memory Addressing.md

 - Larger data types, such as words (2 bytes), double words (4 bytes), and quad words (8 bytes), can be accessed by combining multiple bytes.

 **Memory addressing is a crucial concept in computer architecture, as it allows the CPU to efficiently access and manipulate data stored in memory.**

-**Would you like to know more about specific addressing modes or how memory addressing is used in different programming languages?**